 - Aviation SMS: What’s in It for the Employee?

-Notifying Accountable Executive About SMS Resistance
+Notifying Accountable Executive about SMS Resistance

-Your accountable executive is responsible for ensuring the SMS is properly implemented and performing in all areas of the organization.
+Your accountable executive is responsible for ensuring the SMS is properly implemented and performed in all areas of the organization.
 The accountable executive has a right to know when employees are not "on board" with the SMS.

 You could tell the accountable executive of your suspicions regarding the "shitty behavior or attitude" a particular employee displays toward the SMS.
 This may not always be the proper choice.
 You could end up creating more resentment that fuels the behavior.
 You could choose other options.